magritte-metamodel/magritte/README.md

              loads: #(Core) ];
 ```

-This snippet uses v3.8 release version, remember to change the release version to your needs.
+This snippet uses v3.8 release version that is not compatible with Pharo 12+, remember to change the release version to your needs.
 See BaselineOfMagritte for other groups to load beside of 'Core'.

 ### Mailing-Lists
   * [Magritte, Pier and Related Tools](https://www.iam.unibe.ch/mailman/listinfo/smallwiki)